Yukisschu/anhuigui/content/posts/C/index.md

 ```

-I hope this article is enjoyable and helpful.
+This article discussed how to combine graph theory and bitwise operation in Tideman algorithm in an interesting way, which is just one of many ways to implement the Tideman algorithm, yet I hope it is straightforward, entertaining, and helpful.
 Also, a big thanks to Juju for making the exploration journey so much fun, and CS50 staff for bringing us such an amazing [exercise](https://cs50.harvard.edu/x/2020/psets/3/tideman/)!

 <div style="display:flex; gap:6px">
 {{< badge >}} tideman {{< /badge >}}